 Collection of information

-Our top priority is customer data security and, as such, we exercise the no logs policy.
-We may process only minimal user data, only as much as it is absolutely necessary to maintain the Website and Services.
 Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.
-This statistical information is not otherwise aggregated in such a way that would identify any particular user of the system and we do not collect or store any personally identifiable information.
+This statistical information is not otherwise aggregated in such a way that would identify any particular User of the system and we do not collect or store any personally identifiable information.

 Privacy of children